dotnet/designs/proposed/runtime-binding.md

 Given a request for `x.y.z` version, the host will look for an `x` runtime version, as described for **Minor Version Selection** above.
 If it cannot find an `x` runtime, then the host will look for all runtimes that are higher than `x`.
 It will select the lowest major version within that set and then select the lowest minor and highest patch version within that set.
 This behavior is oriented on a best effort attempt at selecting a compatible installed product version.
 That's why the lowest minor version is selected, not the highest one.

-**User Impact:** When a user runs an application on a machine that does not have `x` installed, but has a later runtime installed, then the app will transparently run on that version.
-The user does not need to configure their applications to use that later minor version.
+**User Impact:** When a user runs an application on a machine that does not have `x` installed, but has a later runtime installed, then the app will transparently run on that later major version.

 There is some risk in this scenario that the app will crash due to incompatibilities in the runtime relative to the runtime that the app targets and that it will be difficult to diagnose the cause (incompatibility)and the solution (installing a older runtime).
 If that app runs successfully, then the user will be happy.
 The tension between compatibility and deployment convenience is why this scenario is opt-in.

 Let's look at an example.